 Mike Usher retired in 2020 from Audit Wales, where he was a member of the Executive Leadership Team and the strategic lead for the Auditor General’s financial and value for money external audit work across central government and NHS Wales.
 He was also the Director of Investigative Studies, responsible for examining concerns about public services raised by Senedd members, MPs and the public.
 Prior to joining Audit Wales on its creation in 2005, Mike was a Director of Audit at the National Audit Office, based in Cardiff.

-Mike is an experienced non-executive director with particular expertise in corporate governance, risk management, financial strategy and the proper conduct of public business.
+Mike is an experienced management consultant and non-executive director with particular expertise in corporate governance, risk management, financial strategy and the proper conduct of public business.
 He previously served as a Trustee of the Institute of Cancer Research in London, where he also chaired the Audit Committee.
-Mike is currently a co-opted Board member of Newport City Homes, and he also serves on the Audit & Risk Committee of Christ’s Hospital School in Sussex.
+Mike is currently a Board member of Newport City Homes, and also sits as a non-executive Director on the Board of the Welsh Government.